randeelayosa/campfire/README.md

 ## Setup/Installation Requirements

+#### _Installing Webpack_
+* To view this app file you must have npm installed on your computer.
+To do so, go into your home directory and follow the instructions in this link: <a href="https://www.learnhowtoprogram.com/user-interfaces/responsive-design-development-environments/module-bundling-with-webpack">_Webpack Installation Instructions_</a>.
+* If you already have npm installed, through the Terminal, go into the app file after you have cloned it down to your desktop, then enter the command "_npm install_", and then enter "_npm run start_".

 #### _To open and view this project:_
-* Go to this link to view the files on GitHub https://github.com/randeelayosa/coworking.git , or you can also clone the repository.
+* Go to this link to view the files on GitHub _https://github.com/randeelayosa/coworking.git_, or you can also clone the repository.
 * To clone, open your Mac Terminal, enter the command: _cd desktop_ , enter the command: _git clone [paste link here]_ and then press _Enter._
 * Go to your desktop and open the cloned project file.
 Select the files you want to view, right click, and select the text editor of your preference. (i.e. Atom.)
 * To view the live version of the webpage, right click on the _index.html_ file in the cloned folder and select the the web browser of your preference (i.e. Chrome).

 #### _To open and view Sketch files:_
 * In the file you have cloned down to your desktop find the item that ends with _.sketch_ and double click to see the Wireframe and Prototype layouts.
 * _Sketch files can only work with Mac.
-If you do not have Sketch, easily activate a free trial at this link https://www.sketchapp.com/get/_ .
+If you do not have Sketch, easily activate a free trial at this link _https://www.sketchapp.com/get/_.

 ## Responsiveness

-{After we begin creating responsive sites in week 3, you should also include a description of how this site is responsive.
-Does it include both mobile and desktop versions?
-Mobile, desktop and tablet?
-List that information here.}
+This app uses media queries, flex-box, and grid box to maintain layout structures pertinent to mobile, tablet, and desktop views.
+Move your viewer window around to see it in action.
+Or, go into Chrome's Inspector element in Dev Tools and use the responsive view options to see breakpoints.

 ## Developmental Roadmap

-{Is there work you plan on continuing doing on this project?
-Features you'd like to add?
-If so, describe what your future intentions are in this section.}
+I plan to finish out the rest of the pages and features on I had originally designed and planned out for this app.
+I also intend to add a dropdown menu for mobile and tablet views.

 ## Technologies Used